A sample of giant radio sources from the NVGRC catalog

-A X-, Z-, S-shaped morphology of the radiolobes is explained by a change in the orientation of the jets, either due to the merger of a small galaxy with the massive elliptical host, or due to accretion disk instabilities~\citep{2002MNRAS.330..609D,2004MNRAS.347.1357L,2019ApJ...887..266J}.
+X-, Z-, and S-shaped radio lobe morphologies are typically attributed to changes in jet orientation, either due to the merger of a smaller galaxy with a massive elliptical host or to instabilities in the accretion disk~\citep{2002MNRAS.330..609D, 2004MNRAS.347.1357L, 2019ApJ...887..266J}.

-Sources that show double-double morphology~\citep{2011MNRAS.410..484B} as well as triple morphology~\citep{2012RAA....12..127G} are classified as AGN with radiophase restart.
-We combined S-, Z-, X- sources with double-double and triple sources, since their morphological features indicate processes occurring close to the active nucleus.
-In 26\% of the sources, it is possible to detect such features in the radiolobes.
+Sources exhibiting double-double morphology~\citep{2011MNRAS.410..484B} or triple morphology~\citep{2012RAA....12..127G} are classified as AGNs undergoing radiophase restart.
+We grouped S-, Z-, and X-shaped sources together with double-double and triple sources, as their morphological features suggest activity near the central engine.
+Such features were identified in 26\% of the sample.

-Some of the GRIs from our sample exhibit a combination of the above-mentioned morphological features.
-Thus, approximately half of the sources exhibited additional features of the morphology of the radio lobes.
+Some GRSs in our sample show combinations of the aforementioned morphological traits.
+Overall, approximately half of the sources exhibit additional structural features in their radio lobes.

-Comparing the NVSS and VLASS cutouts, we found that some sources have radio lobes at 1.4\,GHz, but they are absent or weakly expressed on 3\,GHz maps.
-In our list of GRSs, such sources turned out to be 38\%.
+By comparing NVSS and VLASS cutouts, we found that 38\% of the sources display prominent radio lobes at 1.4\,GHz, which are either absent or weakly expressed in the 3\,GHz VLASS maps.

-If we take into account the occurrence of sources with weakly pronounced lobes on the VLASS maps, then for quasars and galaxies with an IR excess, such a feature occurs in 13--14\% of sources, and in galaxies -- in 40\% of cases.
+Considering the occurrence of weakly pronounced lobes in VLASS maps, we found that such features appear in 14\% of quasars and IR-excess galaxies, and in 40\% of normal galaxies.